 Topsoil for Laying Turf

 If you are looking to lay a new lawn, you need to check that your existing soil is up to the task!
 Good soil preparation tends to be the most time consuming part of laying a lawn, but it will make sure your lawn gets off to the best possible start and allow it to flourish in it's new environment.

 If you have removed an existing lawn whilst redesigning a garden, chances are that the soil will be good enough quality to lay your new turf onto.
-If your soil is poor quality and has been a bit neglected however, give you turf the best start by adding a layer of topsoil.
+If your soil is poor quality and has been a bit neglected however, give you turf the best start at adapting to it's new environment by adding a layer of topsoil.

 Turf ideally needs around four inches of top soil to root in.
 Not everyone will need to add four inches however, you may just need to add an inch or two depending on the quality and depth of the existing soil.
 Top soil is commonly sold in bulk bags which are approximately one cubic metre in size and hold just under a tonne of soil.
 These cover approximately 30m2 to a depth of one inch (2.5cm).
 Turf isn’t the fussiest of plants when it comes to soil.
 It will grow in most soil types so as long as you buy a good quality turf and screened top soil you can go far wrong.

 Once you are happy with the thickness and the quality of the layer of topsoil that you have, you are ready to carry out the following stages of soil preparation: